 Although many may shy away from milk as part of a regular source of electrolytes, there are several varieties of milk available today that are lactose-free.
 A bowl of cereal in the morning or using milk instead of plain water for a smoothie or ways to add more milk to your diet.

-Bananas are also a prime source of magnesium, which is a boost for the skin.
+Bananas are also a good source of magnesium, which is a boost for the skin.
 They also are an energy boost and often aid in digestion.
 Boosting your level of electrolytes with a banana is an easy and inexpensive solution, since a bunch usually costs no more than a couple of dollars.
-They taste great added to oatmeal, sliced up and dipped in peanut butter, or eaten on their own when on-the-go.
+They taste great added to oatmeal, sliced up and dipped in peanut butter, or eaten on their own when on the go.

 Fish is given superfood status due to its omega-3 fatty acids.
 It’s a staple for those following a red meat-free diet but still want a substantial source of protein.
 As far as electrolytes go, they’re an excellent source of sodium and potassium.